mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 16.md

 [[#TL;DR]]
 # What Actually Happened?
 ## Knock Knock
-- After the beating we just got, only [[Arran Tirran|Arran]] is still standing.
+- After the beating we just got, only [[Arran]] is still standing.
 Making some difficult calls, he asks [[Doru]] to bring [[Dirge]] back as a vampire.
 His body goes through some crazy transformation, before saying "Let's get back to work" like the badass he is.
 Arran summons [[Glasya]] by threatening to give the key to [[Strahd]], which definitely gets her attention.
 - Glasya offers the party a deal: They can have [[Helwyn]] back in the land of the living if they travel to [[Gehenna]] and save her and her soul in 6 hours.
 She will also give them a very sporting 20 minutes before she tries to kill them, which feels surprisingly generous for Glasya.
 The party take the deal and Glasya leaves, revealing a portal in the earth with a keyhole for when they're ready to jump planes.
 - The party start planning what to do.
 Dirge drinks [[Izek]]'s blood to become stronger and also calls on [[Alucard]] to understand his vampirism better.
 Alucard offers Dirge the choice to move closer to his god as a person, but further from his church's ideals.
 Dirge takes the offer, super-powering up.
 - Arran takes the key and uses it on the portal, transporting them immediately to Gehenna.
 All bets are off now!